shakna-israel/multilua/README.md

 The documentation is currently under significant development and _incomplete_.

+As of writing, there are around 210 functions in the library.

 You can find a rendered form at [`book.txt`](https://git.sr.ht/~shakna/multilua/blob/master/book.txt).

 You can also generate pdf, epub, and html forms using [`bookwriter`](https://git.sr.ht/~shakna/bookwriter).